 WHAT DOES A TRAFFICKER LOOK LIKE?

 They look like you and me.
-Traffickers are not who you think they are.
-According to www.ourrescue.org they are not as elusive as you may think.
-“From blue collar to white collar and everything inbetween, they are boyfriends, doctors, lawyers, teachers, parents, neighbours and family members.’
-Terrifyingly, 36% of trafficked children are trafficked by a family member and they say ‘If you expand to include intimate partners and friends, that number jumps to 56%.
-According to the global data set, more children are trafficked by family members for sexual exploitation than for forced labour.’
+Traffickers aren't who you think they are, and according to Operation Underground Railroad, they're not as elusive as you may think.
+“From blue collar to white collar and everything in between, they are boyfriends, doctors, lawyers, teachers, parents, neighbors and family members.”
+Terrifyingly, 36% of trafficked children are trafficked by a family member, and they say, “If you expand to include intimate partners and friends, that number jumps to 56%.
+According to the global data set, more children are trafficked by family members for sexual exploitation than for forced labor.”

-And whilst the majority of people think that traffickers are men, in fact 38% of convicted traffickers are women.
+And while the majority of people think that traffickers are men, in fact 38% of convicted traffickers are women.

 HOW TO SPOT THE SIGNS OF TRAFFICKING

 According to Katie Amodei, Communications manager at BEST (Businesses Ending Slavery and Trafficking) she says, “The story of human trafficking is not about how he or she is rescued.
 It is the end result of many years of vulnerabilities that have gone unnoticed and unaddressed.”